-While there is no right or wrong way to visit new cities, there are some sightseeing strategies you can do that will help you get the most out of your day, save a little money, and just generally have an all round great experience.
-We’ve definitely done our fair share of sightseeing over the years and we’ve learned a lot of little tips and tricks along the way that continue to increase our enjoyment and today I’d like to share some of them with you.
+While there is no right or wrong way to visit new cities, there are some sightseeing strategies you can do that will help you get the most out of your day, save a little money, and just generally have an all around great experience.
+We’ve definitely done our fair share of sightseeing over the years and we’ve learned a lot of little tips and tricks along the way that continues to increase our enjoyment and today I’d like to share some of them with you.

 Photo credit: © Warren Goldswain / Dollar Photo Club